Politics & Government

 Republican Erin Stewart announced Thursday she is immediately suspending her campaign for state Governor.

-The announcement comes amid scrutiny about Stewart’s credit card use while she served as mayor of New Britain.
+The announcement comes amid scrutiny about Stewart’s city-issued credit card use while she served as mayor of New Britain.

 State police on Thursday confirmed a formal investigation is underway.